 Located just five minutes from Voyageur’s National Park and the Canadian border, Rainy River Community College offers a great education with small class sizes, affordable tuition, and faculty and staff dedicated to your success!

-- Over 90% of RRCC students receive some form of financial aid and we award over $100,000 in Scholarships every year! [scholarship application]
+- More than 90% of RRCC students receive some form of financial aid and we award over $100,000 in Scholarships every year! [scholarship application]

 - Continue to play the sport you love!
-Athletics include NJCAA Division III Women’s Volleyball, Basketball, and Softball; ACHA Division II Women's Club Hockey; NJCAA Division III Men’s Basketball, and Baseball; and Men's Extramural Hockey
+Athletics include: NJCAA Division III Women’s Volleyball, Basketball, and Softball; Men’s Basketball and Baseball; ACHA Division II Women’s Club Hockey

 - Get involved with Student Senate, Phi Theta Kappa honor society, Black Association of Students, Anishinaabe Student Coalition, and other activity-based organizations